Doing agility with your German Shepherd can be a fun and great activity to do whether you do it for hobby or competitions.

 - Bar jump is 36" wide w/adjustable jump height up to 26".
 Weave poles are spaced at 24" and the poles are 33" tall.
-Tire jump has a 22" diameter with adjustable height.
+Tire jump has a 24" diameter tire, with adjustable height.
 Tunnel is 3 ft long with 22" diameter.
 Removable chute is 8 ft long.
 Pause Box is a 36" pvc square frame.

 This equipment kit is more expensive than agility equipment kit by Dog Agility Shop, but the package comes with more pieces of equipment.

 It’s the best deal if you are looking to train your dog for dog agility competition since it mimics the real equipment used in the actual competition.

 It comes with 36″ adjustable bar jump, 6 weaves poles, tire jump, PVC pause box, and 3 ft tunnels with a closed chute.